kimtth/awesome-azure-openai-llm/README.md

   - [Drag Your GAN](https://arxiv.org/abs/2305.10973): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2305.10973)]: Interactive Point-based Manipulation on the Generative Image Manifold [git](https://github.com/Zeqiang-Lai/DragGAN) [18 May 2023]
   - Embedding does not use Open AI.
 Can be executed locally: [pdfGPT](https://github.com/bhaskatripathi/pdfGPT) [Mar 2023]
   - [MemGPT](https://github.com/cpacker/MemGPT): Virtual context management to extend the limited context window of LLM.
 A tiered memory system and a set of functions that allow it to manage its own memory. [ref](https://memgpt.ai) [12 Oct 2023]
-  - Very Simple Langchain example using Open AI: [langchain-ask-pdf](https://github.com/alejandro-ao/langchain-ask-pdf) [Apr 2023]
+  - Very Simple LangChain example using Open AI: [langchain-ask-pdf](https://github.com/alejandro-ao/langchain-ask-pdf) [Apr 2023]
   - [marvin](https://github.com/PrefectHQ/marvin): a lightweight AI toolkit for building natural language interfaces.
 [Mar 2023]
   - [langfuse](https://github.com/langfuse/langfuse): Traces, evals, prompt management and metrics to debug and improve your LLM application.
 [May 2023]
 - Agent Applications & LLMOps